IPMI-ICNS-UKE/CAPUT/readme.md

 ### Phantom structures

-The main phantom structures are stored under "Deformative_Structures".
+The phantom structures are stored in this repository.

-The inlet/oulet structures and the ground_plate are in the top folder.
+The file structure is detailed below.

 ```
 ├── Phantom
       ├── ground_plate.stl
-      |
       ├── inlet.stl
-      |
       └── Deformative_Structures
             ├── 3 mm
             |     ├── fusiformAneurysm.stl